AnitaCorredor/UNIX_Assignment/README.md

 bt2.5 4 66290049 T/T C/T
 bt2.7 4 66290994 A/A A/A

-check the last ten rows and first five columns of the group_zmp_with_position.txt
+last ten rows and first five columns of the group_zmp_with_position.txt

 $ tail group_zmp_with_position.txt | awk '{print $1,$2,$3,$4,$5}'